Prathamesh-tech-eng/Story-Generator-2/README.md

 ```

 The "Generate Story" tab mirrors the CLI inputs with dropdowns, multi-select twists, and Gemini model/temperature controls.
 The "Translate Story" tab lets you paste any prose (or re-use the latest generated output) and obtain an on-brand Marathi/Hindi/Sanskrit/English rendition that preserves realism.
 Add your `GEMINI_API_KEY` to the environment before deploying to Streamlit Cloud or any hosting provider.
+Translation chunks default to roughly 1,800 characters; adjust the numeric input on the Translate tab if Gemini still reports `MAX_TOKENS`.

 ### Translate an existing story (CLI)